 IGMA is the North American association of insulating glass manufacturers, suppliers of component materials and other industry-related professionals dedicated to upgrading product performance by promoting awareness of technological developments in the industry.
-IGMA is an ISO 9001-:2008 registered organization.
-We are committed to meeting or exceeding our members and customers expectations.
+IGMA is committed to meeting or exceeding our members and customers expectations.

 What is an insulating glass unit?

 A combination of two or more panes of glass with a hermetically sealed air space between the panes of glass, separated by a spacer.
 This space may or may not be filled with an inert gas, such as argon.

 What is product certification?